Diversity & Inclusion

 - Received multiple awards by the University of Alabama’s Black Law Students Association for the firm’s commitment to diversity

-We believe promoting diversity is about putting words into action, and we pursue that beyond our local communities as well.
-That’s why our lawyers routinely organize, lead and participate in national seminars devoted to diversity in the legal profession, and they support and promote the careers of female and minority lawyers across the country.
+We believe that promoting diversity and inclusion is about putting words into action, and we pursue that goal beyond our local communities as well.
+That’s why our lawyers routinely organize, lead and participate in national seminars devoted to diversity in the legal profession, and why they support and promote the careers of female and minority lawyers across the country.
+Some ways our attorneys have been involved in creating a more diverse legal community at a national level include:

 - Serving as the Past President for Region VII of the Hispanic National Bar Association's Board of Governors